Kawu Balya Logo

-Learn more about our mission, our team, and the technology behind this culturally responsive health solution for Indigenous communities.
+Learn more about our mission, our team, and the technology behind this culturally appropriate health solution for Indigenous communities.

-Kawu Balya exists to empower Indigenous communities in remote Australia to take control of their health and wellbeing through culturally responsive, accessible technology.
+Kawu Balya exists to empower Indigenous communities in remote Australia to take control of their health and wellbeing through culturally appropriate, accessible technology.

 We believe that digital health solutions should be built with communities, not for them.
 Every feature, every word, every design choice has been shaped by the voices and wisdom of the people we serve.